 |Assignment 4: Technology Integration Activity Design Plan

 Open Learning Faculty Member Information

 An Open Learning Faculty Member is available to assist students.
-Primary communication is through the Learning Environment's "Mail" tool.
 Students will receive the necessary contact information at the start of the course.